alpeshdgapps/photoid-india-legal/data-deletion.md

 If you delete your data or uninstall the app:

 - **Your credit balance is removed** from your device
-- **Your Google Play purchase records are retained** by Google
+- **Your Google Play purchase records are retained** by Google (per Google's policies, outside our control)
-- If you reinstall the app, use Settings → Restore Purchases to recover your previously purchased credits using your Google Play purchase history

-Credits purchased in PhotoID India never expire.
-If you reinstall and restore purchases, your credits will be reactivated.
+Credits purchased in PhotoID India never expire while the app is installed.
+However, because your credit balance is stored only on your device, **uninstalling the app or clearing app data removes your remaining credits, and they cannot currently be recovered on a new device or after reinstalling.** Cross-device credit restoration is not available in the current version of the app.

 ---